We are on LinkedIn every day.

 It’s a great place to put in your contact information.

-It’s a great place to post videos, PDFs, SlideShares to your Professional Gallery (see Rob’s Summary section here for examples).
+It’s a great place to post videos, PDFs, SlideShares to your Professional Gallery (see Rob’s ABOUT section here for examples).

 This does not get anyone viewing your profile the least bit interested in knowing more: